-ACCIDENT INVESTIGATION AND REPORTING
+1.2 ACCIDENT INVESTIGATION AND REPORTING

 The immediate purpose of accident investigation is to enable the true causes to be established so as to prevent recurrence.
 A secondary purpose is to assist in determining liability and whether any statutory provision has been breached.
-Investigations may be carried out internally on behalf of management or by a trade union safety representative.
-The company insurers or an inspection from the enforcing authority may undertake an external investigation.
+Investigations may be carried out internally on behalf of management or by an external consultant.